2020 San Diego mayoral election

-The 2020 San Diego mayoral election was held on November 3, 2020 to elect the Mayor of San Diego.
+The 2020 San Diego mayoral election was held on November 3, 2020, to elect the mayor of San Diego.
 Incumbent Kevin Faulconer was ineligible to run for a third term due to term limits.

 The officially non-partisan primary election was held on March 3, 2020.
-The top two finishers, California State Assemblymember and former acting mayor Todd Gloria and San Diego City Council president pro tem Barbara Bry advanced to the general election.
+The top two finishers, California State Assembly member and former acting mayor Todd Gloria and San Diego City Council president pro tem Barbara Bry advanced to the general election.
 This guaranteed that a Democrat would be elected mayor of San Diego for only the third time since 1971.
 Gloria was then elected mayor in the November 3 election, making him the first Native American and Filipino-American mayor elected in a US city of over a million people, as well as the city's first mayor of color and the city's first openly gay mayor.

 Candidates

 Note: Municipal elections in California are officially nonpartisan.
 The parties below identify which party label each candidate would have run under if given the option.